 The two-step follows a marching tune and is even easier for beginners to master.

-However, it is recommended to first learn these basic two-step before adding the theatrics that is meant to dramatize a bullfight.
+However, it is recommended to learn these basic two steps before adding the theatrics meant to dramatize a bullfight.

 2. The Waltz